jayadeepravuri/Motorman/README.md

 The design element does not feature too much in this project, as it is a command line interface project.
 Whilst not requiring any ‘glamorous’ design, the function of the app works well enough.
 I have previously seen some other apps developed by students that hold a little more style, but for the purposes of the game, everything is fine.

+### Features

+* Firstly , there is a username validator
+* Now, the player gets to begin the game, by guessing either a word or a letter.
+* If the player correctly selects a single letter or a word, he wins or a loses a life.
+* If the player incorrectly selects a word or a letter, he loses a life utill all the 6 lifes are used.
+* If the player enters multiple letter or any other character than an alphabet, he can try again.
+* If the player enters an already guessed letter, he gets to try again, without losing a life.

 ### ASCII Art

 ![ASCII Art](/assets/images/ASCII.JPG)